 By taking a few simple security measures and thinking carefully about what information you are putting online, the chances of becoming a victim of cybercrime can be dramatically reduced.

-Mobile devices, apps, and international computer gaming are now a part of everyday modern society.
+Mobile devices, apps, online streaming services and international gaming are now a part of everyday modern society.

 Demand for quick time information, purchasing and instant online social activity is widespread across the globe – as is, unfortunately, the opportunity for cybercrime.
 More and more criminals are exploiting the speed, convenience and anonymity of the internet to commit a diverse range of criminal activity.

 Cybercrime has many guises and much of it consists of traditional types of crime being committed – or partly committed – online, for example bullying and harassment, financial and identity fraud, sexual abuse and exploitation.

 Familiarise yourselves with security software such as full security software packages which provide virus scans, firewall spam filtering and parental controls, plus anti-virus scanners and malware removal software which search your devices for infections and remove them.